The commissioner has the powers reasonable and necessary to effectively exercise the authority granted by this chapter.

 (1) regulate the drilling, construction, modification, repair, and sealing of wells and borings;

-(2) examine and license well contractors; persons constructing, repairing, and sealing bored geothermal heat exchangers; persons modifying or repairing well casings, well screens, or well diameters; persons constructing, repairing, and sealing drive point wells or dug wells; persons constructing, repairing, and sealing dewatering wells; persons sealing wells; persons installing well pumps or pumping equipment; and persons excavating or drilling holes for the installation of elevator borings or hydraulic cylinders;
+(2) examine and license well contractors; persons constructing, repairing, and sealing vertical heat exchangers; persons modifying or repairing well casings, well screens, or well diameters; persons constructing, repairing, and sealing drive point wells or dug wells; persons constructing, repairing, and sealing dewatering wells; persons sealing wells; persons installing well pumps or pumping equipment; and persons excavating or drilling holes for the installation of elevator borings or hydraulic cylinders;

 (3) register and examine monitoring well contractors;